aijkoopmans/betterthanlife/_posts/2020-04-22-recreating-nordic-fjords-in-vr.md

  <img class="w-100" src="/images/posts/recreating_nordic_fjords/reine_selection_google_maps.jpg" />
 </div>

 Unfortunately, some lakes don't have any water due to the fact that they aren't equal to the lowest point of the height map, which we lowered.
-Nevertheless, a good starting point for your unreal landscape.
+Nevertheless, this is a good starting point for your unreal landscape.

 <script>
 $(window).on('load',function() {